I’ve plotted a typical spirulina amino acid profile below, the essential amino acids have a star beside them (*).

 In case it’s a bit tough to see the names, here’s the data in table form instead.

 Overall Summary of Spirulina’s Amino Acid Profile

-Spirulina has a great, balance profile.
+Spirulina has a great, balance profile, about as good as quinoa's amino acid profile.
 It is considered a complete protein, as it has all the essential amino acids in significant amounts.

 To get a sense of how it compares to animal protein sources, let’s compare it to whey.

 The relative level of each amino acid is similar as in whey, except for a few exceptions.
 Spirulina has:

 - Relatively high levels of arginine and glycine

 - Relatively low levels of threonine and lysine